SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 ### Where it begins

 * An Idea Champion should be assigned to each idea for a specific Brainstorming Day.
-This should be done when [allocating teams](/brainstorming-team-allocation)
+This is done when [allocating teams](/brainstorming-team-allocation)
 * The Idea Champion can change on the day of the Brainstorming, or after, if the team decides there is a better person

 ### Where it ends